ericksqueiroz/smartmarketing/app/public/wp-content/plugins/chaty/readme.txt

 Show a chat button on the bottom of your site and communicate with your customers.</strong>

 * Get more leads and calls
-* Let your customers chat with you via their favorite channels like Facebook Messenger, WhatsApp, Viber, Slack, Telegram, and many other chat channels
+* Let your customers chat with you via their favorite channels like Facebook Messenger, WhatsApp, Viber, Slack, Telegram, TikTok and many other chat channels
 * Improve your customer support
 * Direct customers to your store's location